patrick-vuong/Portfolio-Website/README.md

 2. Open the project folder in VS Code
 3. Launch the site by opening `index.html` in your browser
 4. For development with live reload, consider using extensions like Live Server

+## Assets folder

+Static assets for the site live in `assets/` with the following subfolders:
+- `assets/images/` — site images (.png, .jpg, .svg)
+- `assets/fonts/` — web fonts
+- `assets/icons/` — SVG icons
+- `assets/uploads/` — miscellaneous files you want to reference

+Drop files into those folders and commit them; `.gitkeep` files are present so the folders are tracked when empty.

 ## Features
 - Responsive design that works on desktop and mobile devices